Esri/workflowmanager-samples/README.md

 # Workflow Manager-Samples

-Here are a set of simple samples that show you how to add different types of add ins and steps to your desktop application of WMX
+Simple samples that show you how to add different types of add ins and steps to your Workflow Manager desktop application.

 ## Features
 * CustomAOIContextMenu